Shrewsbury, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 21.50 mi of roadways, of which 16.88 mi were maintained by the municipality, 2.75 mi by Monmouth County and 1.87 mi by the New Jersey Department of Transportation.

 Route 35 is the main north–south road in Shrewsbury, while County Route 520 is oriented east–west along the northern border.

 The Garden State Parkway is accessible in neighboring Tinton Falls or via County Route 520 in Middletown Township.

 Public transportation

 NJ Transit offers train service at the Little Silver station.
 Commuter service is provided on the North Jersey Coast Line, offering express and local service.
 Diesel service operates from Hoboken Terminal to Bay Head station.
 Electric service operates from New York Penn Station to Long Branch station, where the electrified portion of the line ends.
-Mid-line stations include Newark Penn Station, Newark Liberty International Airport Station and Secaucus Junction.
+Mid-line stops include Newark Penn Station, Newark Liberty International Airport Station and Secaucus Junction.

 NJ Transit local bus service is available on the 831 and 832 routes.